ii-Python/Custom-Presence/README.md

 **Using Git (recommended method):**
   - Clone the repository with `git clone https://github.com/ii-Python/Custom-Presence.git && cd Custom-Presence`
-  - Install the required dependencies with `python3 -m pip install -r requirements.txt`.
+  - Install the required dependencies with `python3 install.py`.

-**Linux systems:**
-  - In addition to the above steps, you will also need to run `sudo apt-get install xdotool`.

 Following completion, you can run the script with `python3 main.py`.